AlephaNull/AI-Librarian/README.md

-## A Librarian, in your Browser
+# AI-Librarian, in your browser
+## Stop adding thousands of entries on your TBR somewhere, jsut ask this app.

-Made with React and OpenAI
+Made with React, Next and OpenAI API.
+Enter your own API Key.